Unknown-Cyber-Inc/threat_connect/README.md

 | Variable | Type | Description | Examples |
 | -------- | ---- | ----------- | -------- |

+> [!NOTE]
+> Their are no custom output variables for Get Bo LLM Behavior Report.
+Use the `uc.response.json`.

 Modified: 11/20/24